LLNL/tox/README.md

 Version
 -------

-This is version 2.10.1 of tox.
+This is version 2.10.2 of tox.

 Change History
 --------------

+Version 2.10.2:

+1. Fixed payload reader to restore stripped CR/LF.
+1. Modernized dependencies with Ivy.

 Version 2.10.1: